-This is the second post in a new series that explores some of my research and adventures while writing A Feast of Weeds, a post-apocalyptic adventure trilogy.
+This is the second post in a new series that explores some of my research and adventures while writing the Zombies are Human (formerly named Feast of Weeds) series.

 On the first day of this delta tour, we biked over 50 miles.
 Beautiful weather, deserted roads, a friendly encounter with a local folk band.
 Part research, part adventure.
 I spent the day imagining what it might feel like to find the whole world big and empty.

 The slough roads were narrow, barely wider than one car, but so empty, it often felt more like a dedicated bike trail than a road for cars.
 Some of the sloughs sported a layer of neon green, red, or yellow algae, depending I think on the type of chemical runoff from the vineyards (a slough is a type of creek, usually slow-moving, swampy, marshy).

 On the turn off for Grand Island Mansion we passed another group of bicyclists on their way to Berkeley, CA with their instruments strapped on their backs and on bike trailers.
 The Cracker Family Circus had also started their trek in Sacramento and were headed to Berkeley to play a show.
 They’re all about lowering their carbon footprint while playing punk blues.
 We compared maps and miles traveled, like any good cyclist would do, and then headed onwards.